Onshore Pipeline Facilities - Design, Construction and Operations - PL-42

 Duration: 5 days

-Instructor(s): Jim Beasley, Josh Gilad, Stuart Watson
+Instructor(s): Josh Gilad, Stuart Watson

 Successful onshore pipeline businesses require personnel competent in fully integrated approaches to evaluation, planning, design, construction, operations, and asset integrity management.
 This intensive, 5-day foundation level course explores best practices for developing and maintaining pipeline systems that maximize life cycle reliability; employee, public, and environmental safety; and cost effectiveness.
 Design and team exercises are an integral part of this course.